 An Employment Lawyer is a specialist, someone who has a law degree and understands how the law is administered.

-Employment Lawyers are an expert in their field, dealing with litigation, negotiating with other solicitors and has kept up to date with complex legislation.
-An Employment Lawyer will give commercial advice and help you to understand the risk to your business.
+They are an expert in their field, and dealing with litigation.
+These professionals also negotiate with other solicitors and are kept up to date with complex legislation.
+They will also give commercial advice and help you to understand the risk to your business.
 In most cases, it might be better for you to settle as commercially this makes more sense.

 An Employment Lawyer will give advice on contractual matters too, including policy.

 If you’re involved in perhaps selling, buying or restructuring your business, then it could be helpful to get specialist employment law advice.
 If you’re facing a claim for discrimination or considering large scale changes to terms and conditions, then specialist employment law advice would be needed.
 An HR Consultant could help you deliver this message to your team, working in partnership with your lawyer.

 A key difference is cost.
 Typically, Employment Lawyers will cost more than HR experts.
 However, it really depends what your requirements are.
 If you’re looking for someone to represent you at an Employment Tribunal, you may decide to opt for a lawyer rather than an HR Consultant.
 On the flip side, we’d recommend using an HR Consultant to give your managers advice on general HR matters including absence, performance and succession.

 Duplication and Collaboration